sanchita-114416/linux-health-monitor/README.md

 - bash, coreutils, `free`, `df`, `awk` (present on virtually every Linux box)
 - `curl` only if you're using webhook alerts

-## Notes for interview / portfolio use

-Good talking points: why CSV instead of a database (zero setup, easy to open anywhere), why load-average-as-percent-of-cores instead of a raw number (comparable across servers with different core counts), and how you'd scale it up (ship the CSV to a time-series DB, or replace the webhook call with a real alerting system like PagerDuty/OpsGenie for a higher-stakes environment).